RSI Indicator Explained: How to Use the Relative Strength Index in Trading

 However, there may be incorrect signals.
 In the chart below, the RSI broke below the support level twice, but the trend didn’t change.

-Ranges may vary depending on the strength of a trend, price volatility, and the period of the RSI.
+Ranges may vary depending on the trend strength, price volatility, and the period of the RSI.

 RSI and Simple Moving Average